 Leuven is a Highly Walkable City

-For many locals and tourists, it is much easier to explore the city on foot or via public transport than by driving their own car.
-In fact, the use of cars is even restricted on certain streets throughout the city during the day.
+For many locals and tourists, exploring the city on foot or via public transport is much more accessible than driving their car.
+Car use is even restricted on certain streets throughout the city during the day.

-If you want to see even more of Leuven, we would recommend renting a bike for the day.
-Many locals get around the city on bikes, so it has to be one of the best ways to travel there!
+We recommend renting a bike for the day if you want to see even more of Leuven.
+Many locals get around the city on bikes, so it has to be one of the best travel methods!
 Additionally, due to the popularity of bikes in Leuven, the city has plenty of bike lanes, secure bike racks, and other infrastructure to allow cyclists to explore the city safely.

 Visit on a Saturday

-For the best tourist experience in Leuven, you should try to visit the city on a Saturday.
+For the best tourist experience in Leuven, visit on a Saturday.
 Many attractions throughout the city are closed on other days of the week.
-In fact, some of the activities we have listed below are only available on a Saturday.
+Some of the activities we have listed below are only available on Saturdays.

 During the school year, Saturdays are usually quieter throughout the city.
 This is quite the opposite from many other cities throughout the world!
 Leuven experiences less crowded weekends because local students often go home or travel for the weekend.

 Additionally, many shops and attractions are closed on Sundays in Belgium.
-With this in mind, Saturdays tend to be the best day to visit the city if you want to experience everything that Leuven has to offer.
+Therefore, Saturdays tend to be the best day to visit the city if you want to experience everything that Leuven has to offer.

 Prepare for Any Weather